-This is a fun book choice for 3-year-old children to observe.
+This is a fun book for 3-year-old children to observe.
 Each page asks a question that requires a close study of the illustration.
-For example on the page “Who the all the jam?” you must find one character with jam on his face and body.
-Or on the “Who is in love?” page, look for the character smiling happily with a flushed face.
+For example, on the page “Who the all the jam?” you must find one character with jam on his face and body.

 Underwear! by Jenn Harney

-Little Bear is having a hysterical adventure with his underwear much to his parents’ exasperation.
+Little Bear is having a hysterical adventure with his underwear –much to his parents’ exasperation.
 Rhyming, giggle-inducing text pairs perfectly with comedic, expressive illustrations.
 “Under where? / Underwear. / Under there?
 UnderWEAR, over THERE. / Over where? / On the Chair.”
-Potty training kids will be able to relate to this story about a little bear who has a lot of *fun* with his underwear.
+Potty training 3 year old kids will be able to relate to this story about a little bear who has a lot of *fun* with his underwear.

 Tap the Magic Tree by Christie Matheson

 What 3-year-old doesn’t love an interactive picture book?
 The tree is bare, tap it four times and turn the page.
 Leaves!
-Tap it again, more leaves.
+Tap it again, and more leaves.
 Rub, jiggle, shake, knock, clap, and pat your way through the four seasons of an apple tree’s growth cycle.
 Impossible to resist!

 Luna Loves Library Day by Joseph Coelho, illustrated by Fiona Lumbers

 Luna’s parents live apart.
 On library day, her mom drops her off to meet her dad.
 She and her dad look at books and read books and play.
 Luna loves library day.
-There’s a sweetness in Luna’s family situation as well as a playfulness around books that makes this a jewel of a book that shows a mixed-race family.
+There’s a sweetness in Luna’s family situation as well as a playfulness around books that make this a jewel of a book that shows a mixed-race family.
 Love, love, love everything about this preschool book.

 Too Many Carrots by Katy Hudson

 Rabbit has a problem — his carrot collection is overflowing his burrow and he can’t fit there anymore.
 His animal friends offer their homes but he and his carrots destroy everyone’s houses.
 What can Rabbit do?
 Share his carrots with friends.
 A meaningful lesson for 3-year-olds.

 The Pickwicks’ Picnic A Counting Adventure by Carol Brendler, illustrated by Renee Kurilla